-Quality Management includes the processes and activities of the performing organization that determines quality policies, objectives, and responsibilities so that the project will satisfy the needs for which it was undertaken.
+Project Quality Management includes the processes and activities of the performing organization that determines quality policies, objectives, and responsibilities so that the project will satisfy the needs for which it was undertaken.
 Quality management uses policies and procedures to implement, within the project's context, the organization's quality management system, and, as appropriate, it supports continuous process improvement activities as undertaken on behalf of the performing organization.
 Quality management works to ensure that the project requirements and product requirements are met and validated.
 (PMBOK® Guide)

-Quality Management Processe I
+Project Quality Management Processes

 Plan Quality Management